ZipCPU/wb2axip/README.md

   buffers](https://zipcpu.com/blog/2019/05/22/skidbuffer.html) have been
   separated into an external module.

-  *This core has been formally verified.*
+  *This core has been formally verified.
+While not used in any designs per se it has formed the basis for many AXI-lite designs.*

 - [DEMOFULL](rtl/demofull.v) is a [fully capable AXI4 demonstration slave
   core](https://zipcpu.com/blog/2019/05/29/demoaxi.html)